ohjelmistotuotanto-hy/ohjelmistotuotanto-hy.github.io/tehtavat3.md

 ### 7. WebLogin, osa 3

-Tee User storylle _A new user account can be created if a proper unused username and a proper password are given_ seuraavat testitapaukset uuteen tiedostoon `register.robot`:
+<input type="checkbox"> Tee User storylle _A new user account can be created if a proper unused username and a proper password are given_ seuraavat testitapaukset uuteen tiedostoon `register.robot`:

 ```robot
 *** Settings ***